 Housing & Habitat

 The natural habitat of Bearded Dragons is bushland, woodland and desert areas.
-When setting up a home for a Bearded Dragon, try to mimic their natural environment as much as possible.
+You will need to setup up a home for a Bearded Dragon in order to look after them.
+Try to mimic their natural environment as much as possible.

-Here’s a short list of everything you might need to setup a home for your Bearded Dragon:
+Here’s a short list of everything you might need to setup a home for a Bearded Dragon:

 - an enclosure